Motorway Services Online

 In truth, the fresh start was prompted by the Prior Report of 1978.
 This threw away the 12 mile rule that service station planners had been generally sticking to, and instead invited planners to treat every road on a "case-by-case basis".
 It also encouraged the idea of saving money placing service areas at junctions, and considered other ways of making service stations more profitable to run.

 Meanwhile, pressure was mounting as parts of the M25 were opening and motorists were commenting on the lack of facilities.
 In 1983 the government began a consultation titled "Motorway service areas for the M25".
+They entered discussions with the local authorities, including Chiltern District Council, which raised alarm in the area.

 A number of private developers tried to get in first by planning their own service areas, but the Department for the Environment were clear that they had to at least wait for the outcome of the consultation.
 The consultation was considered in a study which was published in 1984, but it became really well-known after the motorway officially opened in 1986.